 - Traveller priorities

 It’s never been more true that travellers are looking for experiences over materials.
 They are constantly looking for something unique or something that speaks to what they are passionate about.
 To give you an idea of what this means, there are people who will travel for their love of coffee alone for instance.
 Or there are those who will visit sports-themed hotels just because of their love of baseball or basketball for example.
 Other influences on traveller experiences that are on the rise include glamping, cannabis tourism, medical tourism, social media influencers, and – pets.
-We know pets are a huge part of people’s lives and they increasingly want their pets to be able to share their experiences.
-It’s something for hoteliers to think about.

 - Hotel designs and business strategy